themodernjavascript/javascript-promises/content/07-awaiting-a-promise.md

 last_modified_at: 2018-06-27T15:58:49-04:00
 ---

-In order to use a promise, we must wait for it to be resolve/fulfilled or rejected.
+In order to use a promise, we must wait for it to be resolve or rejected.
 The way to do this is using `promise.then` and `promise.catch`

 If a promise is pending, `promise.then/catch` handlers wait for the result.
 Otherwise, if a promise has already settled, they execute immediately.